rust-embedded/rust-raspberrypi-OS-tutorials/README.md

 ## Notice

-This is a work-in-progress rewrite started on September 2019.
-I will first add code, and later write accompanying prose.
+**This is a work-in-progress rewrite started on September 2019.
+I will first add code and minimal READMEs, and later write accompanying full-fledged tutorial text.**

 The rewrite also supports both, the Raspberry Pi 3 and the **Raspberry Pi 4**!